 18.8 Open Pivot Chart List: Alt + N, S, Z, C

-To create a chart from Pivot Table, press Alt + N, S, Z, C to get the list of preferences.
+To create a chart from the Pivot Table, press Alt + N, S, Z, C to get the list of preferences.

 18.9 Create Pivot Chart on the Same Worksheet: Alt + F1

-Press Alt + F1 to create a Pivot Chart on the same worksheet as the source Pivot Table.
+This keyboard shortcut creates a Pivot Chart on the same worksheet as the source Pivot Table.

 18.10 Create Pivot Chart on New Worksheet: F11